NotBrianZach/thoughts/README.md

 # theoryOfMind.md

-wip, tries to show how significant digits lead naturally into deep discussions and intuition about measurement and probability
+wip, tries to show how thinking about significant digits lead naturally into deep discussions and intuition about measurement and probability

 # Papers of personal interest